soxueren/atsd/api/data/README.md

 * Negative numbers use negative sign (`-`) at the beginning of the number.
 * Not-a-Number is literal `NaN` unless specified [otherwise](data/series/insert.md#fields).

+## Syntax

+* entity, metric, property type, property key name, and tag name must consist from printable characters.
+* entity, metric, property type, property key name, property key value, and tag name is case-insensitive and is converted to lowercase when stored in ATSD.
+Other values are case-sensitive and are stored as received.
+* Values are trimmed of starting and trailing line breaks (CR,LF symbols).

 ## Response Codes

 * `200` status code if the request is successful.